 When selecting a post, make sure it’s rated for Ground-Contact.
 This ensures the post will provide years of service embedded in soil or concrete.
 There are only a few types of wood readily available for Ground-Contact.
 The most popular, Pressure-Treated Hemlock Fir (HF), will have a brownish tone that can be painted or stained over.
 If you choose a cedar post for aesthetics, make sure it is also pressure-treated and rated for Ground-Contact.
 Pressure treatment gives wood additional properties to withstand fungus, termites, and moisture which promote decay.

-When considering the size of a wood post, select between a nominal 4x4 or 6x6 post.
-Both will be strong enough for the application and both will work with our Wood Post Mount Kit (Model 1125).
 The length of the post will be determined by your required hole depth and desired working height of the reel.
 An 8-foot post will be long enough and can be cut to the desired height.
 If you do cut the post, make sure to treat the cut end with a Wood End Cut Solution containing a minimum of 1% copper.

 2. MARK THE LOCATION OF THE HOLE